Tales of Zestiria: Development

-The characters were designed by Kosuke Fujishima, Mutsumi Inomata, Daigo Okumura, and Minoru Iwamoto, all of whom worked on previous Tales titles.
+The characters were designed by Kōsuke Fujishima, Mutsumi Inomata, Daigo Okumura, and Minoru Iwamoto, all of whom worked on previous Tales titles.
 Iwamoto also acted as the game's art director.
 As part of the character designs, the artists reversed the physical stereotypes associated with the classical elements used by the main Seraphim characters: as stated examples, the fire Seraph Laliah was made petite and gentle in appearance, while the earth Seraph Edna was both shorter than the other characters and wielded great power over a potent element.
 Extensive work was needed to make environments distinctive so players would not get lost during exploration.
 Anime studio Ufotable created the game's opening and anime cutscenes.
 Iwamoto worked with Ufotable to make sure the opening successfully conveyed the personalities of the main characters.

 Tatsuro Udo, battle programmer for Eternia, Rebirth and Graces, helped design the battle system.
 During the beginning of development, the team had to recreate the basic gameplay from the Xillia games to work off, which proved a difficult task for the team.
 The battle system was intended to combine familiar elements from previous installments with new ideas intended to refresh the series.
 Creating the seamless transition between exploration and combat, as well as implementing Armitization, proved to be difficult for the team.
 The idea of encountering and fighting enemies in the same space as exploration was designed to help evoke a fresh sense of adventure for players, as the team felt the previous method of transferring to a separate battle arena was limiting the series' development.
 Until the battle system's completion, development of other systems related to it was slow.
 As part of this development, a completely new engine had to be developed for the game, rather than just modified their old engine as they did in the past.
 Because of a staff shortage, developing the game was harder than previous titles and took a longer time.
 The PlayStation 3 was chosen as the original platform of release as the next generation of gaming hardware had yet to take off in Japan in terms of sales, and Bandai Namco was unwilling to take the risk of releasing on platforms with low install bases.